mydearcode/cryptofighters/tasks.md

-# Crypto Fighters görev listesi
+# Crypto Fighters Task List

-Phaser 3 ile geliştirilecek iki boyutlu piksel dövüş oyunu.
-Street Fighter tarzı oynanış.
-Telegram Mini App uyumlu web dağıtımı hedeflenir.

-## A. Proje iskeleti ve temel sahneler
+A two-dimensional pixel fighting game built with Phaser 3.
+Street Fighter-style gameplay.
+Target: Telegram Mini App-compatible web distribution.

+## A. Project Skeleton and Core Scenes

-1. Phaser 3 proje kurulumu
+1. Phaser 3 project setup
-   Hedef JavaScript veya TypeScript.
-Vite ya da Webpack ile yerel geliştirme sunucusu.
+   Target JavaScript or TypeScript.
+Local dev server via Vite or Webpack.
-   Çözünürlük 960 x 540.
-Oyun döngüsü 60 FPS.
+   Resolution 960 x 540.
+Game loop at 60 FPS.

-2. Klasör yapısı
+2. Folder structure
    src, assets, src/scenes, src/characters, src/ui, src/config, src/net.
-   public içine statik dosyalar.
+   Static files go into `public`.

-3. Temel sahneler
+3. Core scenes
    Boot, Menu, Select, Fight, Results.
-   Boot sahnesi tüm asset ve JSON konfigürasyonları yükler.
+   Boot loads all assets and JSON configurations.
-   Menu sahnesi Start Fight seçeneği sunar.
+   Menu provides a Start Fight option.
-   Select sahnesi karakter seçimi ve arena ön izlemesi içerir.
-   Fight sahnesi dövüşün oynandığı ana sahnedir.
-   Results sahnesi maç sonucu ve tekrar oyun seçeneklerini gösterir.

-4. Veri odaklı yükleme
+   Select includes character selection and arena preview.
+   Fight is the main scene where combat happens.
+   Results displays match outcome and replay options.

+4. Data-driven loading
-   Phaser Loader ile atlas ve JSON dosyaları.
+   Use Phaser Loader for atlases and JSON files.
-   Aşağıdaki JSON’lar yüklensin ve oyun genelinde erişilebilir olsun characters.json moves.json arenas.json events.json
-   sponsors.json
+   Load the following JSONs and make them accessible across the game: characters.json moves.json arenas.json events.json sponsors.json

-5. Kabul kriterleri
+5. Acceptance criteria
-   Tüm sahneler art arda çalışır.
-Menüden Select sahnesine, oradan Fight sahnesine geçiş yapılır.
-Yer tutucu sprite ve arka planlar ile akış doğrulanır.
+   All scenes run sequentially.
+Flow is Menu → Select → Fight.
+Placeholder sprites and backgrounds verify the flow.

-## B. Karakter ve hareket sistemi
+## B. Character and Move System

-1. Karakter seçimi
+1. Character selection
-   Select sahnesinde iki oyuncu için ayrı seçim akışı.
-CPU seçeneği menüden belirlenebilir.

-2. Animasyon ve durum makinesi
-   Idle, yürüme, zıplama, eğilme, hafif yumruk, ağır yumruk, hafif tekme, ağır tekme, savunma, hasar alma, düşüş, kalkış, zafer, kaybetme.
-   Animasyonlar Aseprite atlasları ve kare numaraları ile tanımlanır.
+   Separate selection flow for two players in Select scene.
+CPU option configurable from the menu.

+2. Animation and state machine
+   Idle, walk, jump, crouch, light punch, heavy punch, light kick, heavy kick, block, take hit, fall, rise, victory, defeat.
+   Animations defined via Aseprite atlases and frame indices.

-3. Hitbox ve hurtbox
+3. Hitbox and hurtbox
-   moves.json içinden kare bazlı hitbox ve hurtbox okunur.
+   Read frame-based hitbox and hurtbox from moves.json.
-   Startup, active, recovery değerleri kare cinsinden çalışır.
+   Startup, active, recovery values work in frames.
-   Çarpışma anında tek tetikleme ve toparlanma penceresi uygulanır.

-4. Enerji ve hasar mantığı
-   Her hareketin damage, stun ve enerji maliyeti değerleri moves.json içinde bulunur.
-   Savunma aktifken alınan hasar azalır.
+   Single trigger on collision and apply recovery windows.

+4. Energy and damage logic
+   Each move has damage, stun, and energy cost values in moves.json.
+   Incoming damage is reduced while blocking.

-5. Kabul kriterleri
+5. Acceptance criteria
-   İki karakter aynı cihazda temel hareket ve saldırıları oynar. Çarpışma ve hasar doğru işler.
-Raund bitişi çalışır.
+   Two characters on the same device can perform basic movement and attacks.
+Collisions and damage behave correctly.
+Round end works.

-## C. Arena ve sahne yönetimi
+## C. Arena and Scene Management

-1. Rastgele arena seçimi
+1. Random arena selection
-   Fight başlangıcında arenas.json içinden rastgele sahne seçilir.
+   At fight start, select a random scene from arenas.json.

-2. Örnek arena isimleri ve görseller
+2. Example arena names and visuals
    Token2049 Dubai Arena
    Token2049 Singapore Arena
    Devcon Argentina
    Istanbul Blockchain Stage
-   Ek etkinlik temalı arenalar ileride eklenecek.

-3. Katmanlı arka plan
-   Uzak, orta, ön katman.
-Basit paralaks.
-Zemin çizgisi ve sahne sınırları.

-4. Kabul kriterleri
-   Her maç başında farklı arena gelebilir.
-Zemin ve duvar sınırları doğru çalışır.

-## D. Mid fight event sistemi

-1. Pump Dump olayı
-   Dövüş sırasında rastgele bir anda yorumcu karakter ekrana girer ve Market Alert duyurusu verir.
-   Olay iki moddan biri olarak aktif olur.

-2. Dump modu
-   Tavandan kırmızı mumlar yağar.
-Oyuncu mumlardan kaçarsa hasar almaz.
-   Muma temas eden oyuncu standart rakip darbesi kadar hasar alır.
-   Olay süresi ve frekansı events.json içinde tanımlıdır.

-3. Pump modu
-   Zeminden yeşil mumlar yükselir.
-Yeşil muma temas eden oyuncu enerji kazanır.
-   Healing miktarı events.json içinde tanımlıdır.

-4. Kavga devamlılığı
-   Event esnasında normal saldırı ve savunma akışı değişmez.

-5. Kabul kriterleri
-   Uyarı, aktif ve soğuma durumları ile olay doğru zamanlanır. Çarpışmalar ve etkileri beklendiği gibi işler.

-## E. Sponsor heal nesneleri

-1. Mantık
-   Admin onayı varsa maçın ortasında sponsor logolu bir heal objesi düşer.
-   Alan oyuncunun enerjisi tamamen dolar.

-2. Konfigürasyon
-   sponsors.json içinde sponsor adı, logo, düşme olasılığı, etkin olduğu maç aralığı alanları bulunur.
-   Admin onay alanı true olana kadar nesne düşmez.

-3. Kabul kriterleri
-   Onaylı sponsor heal nesnesi doğru zamanda görülür ve alındığında enerji tam dolar.

-## F. Kripto jargonu ve durum bildirimleri

-1. Saldırı adları
-   HODL Smash, Airdrop Kick, Rekt Uppercut, Liquidation Hook, Degen Dash gibi adlar moves.json içinde isim alanında tutulur.

-2. Durum metinleri
-   Rekt, dumped, liquidated gibi kısa durum metinleri ekran üstünde anlık olarak görünür.
-   UI katmanı bu metinleri birkaç saniye gösterir.

-3. Kabul kriterleri
-   Saldırıya ait ad ve renkli efektler doğru zamanda görünür.
-Durum metinleri okunabilirdir.

-## G. Oyun arayüzü

-1. Sağlık ve enerji çubukları
-   Üstte iki oyuncu için sağlık ve enerji barı.
-Değerler anlık güncellenir.

-2. Raund ve süre bilgisi
-   Ortada geri sayım sayacı.
-Süre dolunca sonuç ekranına geçiş.

-3. Girdi ipuçları
-   Ekranın alt kısmında hareket ipuçları.
-Dokunmatik ve klavye için farklı göstergeler.

-4. Kabul kriterleri
-   UI tüm arenalarda ve karakterlerde tutarlı çalışır.
-Tema karanlık ve aydınlık ile uyumludur.

-## H. Eşleşme akışı ve CPU modu

-1. Hızlı maç
-   Oyuncu tek tuşla maç arar.
-Rakip bulunamazsa CPU devreye girer.

-2. CPU seçimi
-   CPU karakter seçimi otomatik yapılır.
-Zorluk seviyesi üç kademeli olur.

-3. Kabul kriterleri
-   Rakip bulunamadığında CPU ile maç gecikmeden başlar.

-## I. Global leaderboard

-1. Skor hesaplama
-   Galibiyet, süre, isabet verimi ve bonus hedefleri ile puan hesaplanır.

-2. Saklama
-   İlk aşamada yerel ya da mock servis.
-Sonraki aşamada sunucuya yazılır.

-3. Kabul kriterleri
-   Maç bitiminde sonuçlar Results sahnesinde görünür ve sıralama ekranında listelenir.

-## J. Bonus mini oyunlar
+   Additional event-themed arenas will be added later.

+3. Layered backgrounds
+   Far, mid, near layers.
+Simple parallax.
+Ground line and scene boundaries.

+4. Acceptance criteria
+   A different arena can appear at each match start.
+Ground and wall boundaries work correctly.

+## D. Mid-fight Event System

+1. Pump/Dump event
+   During the fight, a commentator character may enter randomly and announce a Market Alert.
+   Event activates in one of two modes.

+2. Dump mode
+   Red candles drop from the ceiling.
+Avoiding them prevents damage.
+   Touching a candle deals standard enemy hit damage.
+   Event duration and frequency are defined in events.json.

+3. Pump mode
+   Green candles rise from the ground.
+Touching a green candle grants energy.
+   Healing amount is defined in events.json.

+4. Combat continuity
+   Regular attack and defense flow remains unchanged during events.

+5. Acceptance criteria
+   With warning, active, and cooldown states, the event is timed correctly.
+Collisions and effects behave as expected.

+## E. Sponsor Heal Objects

+1. Logic
+   If admin-approved, a sponsor-branded heal object drops mid-match.
+   The player who collects it fully restores energy.

+2. Configuration
+   sponsors.json contains sponsor name, logo, drop chance, and match range.
+   The object does not drop until the admin approval field is true.

+3. Acceptance criteria
+   Approved sponsor heal object appears at the right time and fully restores energy when collected.

+## F. Crypto Jargon and Status Messages

+1. Attack names
+   HODL Smash, Airdrop Kick, Rekt Uppercut, Liquidation Hook, Degen Dash and similar names are stored in moves.json under the name field.

+2. Status texts
+   Short status texts like Rekt, dumped, liquidated appear briefly at the top of the screen.
+   The UI layer displays these texts for a few seconds.

+3. Acceptance criteria
+   Attack names and colored effects appear at the correct times.
+Status texts are readable.

+## G. Game UI

+1. Health and energy bars
+   Two bars at the top for both players.
+Values update in real-time.

+2. Round and time info
+   Countdown timer in the middle.
+On timeout, transition to the results screen.

+3. Input hints
+   Movement hints at the bottom.
+Different indicators for touch and keyboard.

+4. Acceptance criteria
+   UI works consistently across all arenas and characters.
+Supports dark and light themes.

+## H. Match Flow and CPU Mode

+1. Quick match
+   Player starts a match with one button.
+If no opponent is found, CPU takes over.

+2. CPU selection
+   CPU character selection is automatic.
+Three difficulty levels.

+3. Acceptance criteria
+   If no opponent is found, CPU match starts without delay.

+## I. Global Leaderboard

+1. Scoring
+   Score is calculated from victory, time, hit accuracy, and bonus objectives.

+2. Storage
+   Local or mock service initially.
+Server persistence later.

+3. Acceptance criteria
+   At match end, results appear in the Results scene and are listed on the leaderboard screen.

+## J. Bonus Mini Games

 1. Break the Ice Save the Lambo
-   Belirli sürede buz kırılırsa ekstra puan.
-Darbe başına puan artışı.
+   Extra points if ice is broken within time.
+Points increase per hit.

 2. Dump Rain Challenge
-   Sadece kaçınma odaklı mini oyun.
-Süre sonunda kaç mumdan kaçıldığına göre skor.
+   Dodge-focused mini game.
+Score based on how many candles are avoided.

 3. Kill the Scammer
-   Ekrana akan mesajlar.
-Kötü mesajlara vur, güven veren mesajlara vurma.
-Hata yapınca puan kesintisi.
+   Messages flow on screen.
+Hit bad messages, avoid trustworthy ones.
+Mistakes reduce points.

-4. Kabul kriterleri
+4. Acceptance criteria
-   Her mini oyun kendi sahnesinde bağımsız çalışır.
-Skorlar Results sahnesine aktarılır.
+   Each mini game runs in its own scene independently.
+Scores feed into the Results scene.

-## K. Telegram Mini App uyumu
+## K. Telegram Mini App Compatibility

-1. Başlangıç
+1. Initialization
-   Telegram initData doğrulaması sunucu tarafında yapılır.
-Kullanıcı adı ve avatar oyun içi kartlara yansıtılır.
+   Telegram initData validation is performed server-side.
+Username and avatar reflect on in-game cards.

-2. Tema
+2. Theme
-   Telegram Mini App tema değişkenleri UI bileşenlerine uygulanır.
+   Telegram Mini App theme variables are applied to UI components.

-3. Kabul kriterleri
+3. Acceptance criteria
-   WebView içinde performans ve giriş akışı sorunsuzdur.
+   Performance and input flow are smooth within the WebView.

-## L. Ses ve efektler
+## L. Audio and Effects

-1. Ses seti
+1. Sound set
-   Vuruş, savunma, özel hareket, event uyarıları için kısa sesler.
-OGG ve M4A çift paket.
+   Short sounds for hits, blocks, special moves, and event alerts.
+Dual-pack OGG and M4A.

 2. VFX
-   Vuruş flaşları, toz ve mum efektleri sprite atlaslarından çalışır.
-Alfa maliyeti düşük tutulur.
+   Hit flashes, dust, and candle effects via sprite atlases.
+Keep alpha cost low.

-3. Kabul kriterleri
+3. Acceptance criteria
-   Ses tetiklemeleri kare zamanlaması ile uyumlu olur.
-Efektler performansı düşürmez.
+   Audio triggers align with frame timing.
+Effects don’t degrade performance.

-## M. Test ve dengeleme
+## M. Testing and Balancing

-1. Eğitim modu
+1. Training mode
-   Girdi görüntüleyici ve kare verisi overlay.
-   Hitbox görünür kılma seçeneği.
+   Input viewer and frame data overlay.
+   Option to visualize hitboxes.

-2. Denge
+2. Balance
-   moves.json üzerinde değer değiştirerek dengeleme.
-Kod değişimine gerek kalmaz.
+   Adjust values in moves.json for balancing.
+No code changes required.

-3. Kabul kriterleri
+3. Acceptance criteria
-   Eğitim sahnesi ile kare ve çarpışma sorunları hızla tespit edilir.
-Temel denge turu tamamlanır.
+   Training scene quickly exposes frame and collision issues.
+Complete a basic balance pass.

-## N. Yayın ve optimizasyon
+## N. Release and Optimization

-1. Paket boyutu
+1. Package size
-   Atlasların bölünmesi, görsellerin sıkıştırılması, gereksiz asset temizliği.
+   Split atlases, compress images, remove unused assets.

-2. Performans
+2. Performance
-   Mobil cihazlarda 60 FPS için profil çıkarma ve mikro iyileştirmeler.
+   Profile for 60 FPS on mobile and micro-optimize.

-3. Kabul kriterleri
+3. Acceptance criteria
-   İlk MVP build’i Telegram Mini App içinde stabil çalışır.
-Menüden maça giriş ve sonuç ekranı sorunsuzdur.
+   The first MVP build runs stably within Telegram Mini App.
+Enter match from menu and exit to results smoothly.

 ---